swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ### Do Nothing

 The current design is quite problematic - as discussed in the [Motivation](#motivation) section.
-Not to mention, it seems like an abnormality in the generics and exitentials system.
+Not to mention, it seems like an abnormality in the generics and exitentials systems.
 There has, also, been [post](https://forums.swift.org/t/making-a-protocols-associated-type-concrete-via-inheritance/6557) after [post](https://forums.swift.org/t/constrained-associated-type-on-protocol/38770) asking why this feature isn’t yet implemented.
 Fixing this ‘issue’ will strengthen the foundation of the existentials systems to allow for [more and exciting future additions](https://forums.swift.org/t/improving-the-ui-of-generics/22814)

 ## Future Directions